By Rob Carrigan, email@example.com

 The landscape for newspaper survival outside the mining districts was not much better.

 The first newspaper in Monument was established by A.T.
 Blachly in 1878, and called the "Mentor."
 It only lasted until 1880, but the Monument Journal picked up the torch briefly.
 By 1885, another paper, called the El Paso County Register was going and survived until 1889.
 In 1890, another publication, the "Monument Recorder" lasted less than a year, but about the same time, the "Monument Messenger" arrived and lasted until 1911.
 A replacement didn't hit the scene again until "Preacher Sam," who lived near Monument Lake created the "Lake View Press" in the 1950s.
 The "Columbine Herald" appeared on the scene about the same time.
-Then in the 1960s, our forerunner, the Monument Palmer Lake News, which later included the Woodmoor News, was first published by George Kobolt of Castle Rock.
-This year, we will celebrate our 50th year.
+Then in the 1960s, the Tribune's forerunner, the Monument Palmer Lake News, which later included the Woodmoor News, was first published by George Kobolt of Castle Rock.
+In 2014, the Tribune celebrated its 50th year.

 Critics of print in general, and our paper specifically, brush us off as relic of some not-to-distant past.
 They talk of a bygone era where the country editor might lead varied life, with useful knowledge in every subject, good debater, good listener, and instructive talker; generous to the limit of his ability.